Narissa

 VYOND

-During my time at SGN, I found out in a meeting that candidates were being supported during recruitment by sharing interview questions in advance.
+During my time at SGN, I discovered that candidates were being supported during recruitment by sharing interview questions in advance.
 It was a great step, but once they started working, there was no visible support available.

 Solution